Ma-Nu-El/sit/README.md

 For the second option, you just `cd` into every repo and `commit` using your appropriate message, just as we've always done.

+<a id="org044d451"></a>

-git push part
+### git push part

-same procedure for commit, flexibility.
+Since I don't have the same repos across different machines, the pulling is not the same process as committing and pushing.
+So for the moment no implementation for pushing.
+But if I wanted, the algorithm should be very much like the commit and push part.